KDHE Office of Vital Statistics

 - CDC (tutorial on how to apply for certificates from other states)

-Eligibility: Birth, death, marriage, and divorce records (vital records) in Kansas are not public records.
+Eligibility: Birth, stillbirth, death, marriage, and divorce records (vital records) in Kansas are not public records.
 Certified copies of vital records are released to the person named on the record, immediate family, a legal representative, or anyone who can prove a direct interest, such as a named beneficiary or someone who jointly owns property with the person whose record is requested.
 The record must be necessary for the determination of personal or property rights.
 Proof of legal representation, direct interest, or written authorization is required if the requestor is not named on the record or an immediate family member.

 Instructions, Information: Click on the selected topic below.